Mustafa Kemal Atatürk: State intervention, 1923–1929

 Atatürk and İsmet İnönü's pursuit of state-controlled economic policies was guided by a national vision; their goal was to knit the country together, eliminate foreign control of the economy, and improve communications within Turkey.
 Resources were channeled away from Istanbul, a trading port with international foreign enterprises, in favor of other, less developed cities in order to achieve a more balanced economic development throughout the country.

 For Atatürk and his supporters, tobacco remained wedded to his pursuit of economic independence.
 Turkish tobacco was an important industrial crop, but its cultivation and manufacture had been under French monopolies granted by capitulations of the Ottoman Empire.
 The tobacco and cigarette trade was controlled by two French companies: the Regie Company and Narquileh Tobacco.
 The Ottoman Empire had given the tobacco monopoly to the Ottoman Bank as a limited company under the Council of the Public Debt.
 Regie, as part of the council, had control over tobacco production, storage, and distribution (including export) with unchallenged price control.
 Consequently, Turkish farmers were dependent on the company for their livelihoods.
 In 1925, Regie was taken over by the state and named Tekel.
-Government control of tobacco was the one of the greatest achievements of the Kemalist political machinery's "nationalization" of the economy for a country that did not produce oil.
+Government control of tobacco was one of the greatest achievements of the Kemalist political machinery's "nationalization" of the economy for a country that did not produce oil.
 Kemalists accompanied this achievement with the development of the country's cotton industry, which peaked during the early 1930s.
 Cotton was the second most important industrial crop in Turkey at the time.